vaib-dev/Courses/5-dbms/4-database-architecture.md

     d) Strict Two-Phase Locking: The first phase of Strict-2PL is same as 2PL.
 After acquiring all the locks in the first phase, the transaction continues to execute normally.
 But in contrast to 2PL, Strict-2PL does not release a lock after using it.
 Strict-2PL holds all the locks until the commit point and releases all the locks at a time.

-2. **Time-stamp protocol**: Timestamp-based Protocols The most commonly used concurrency protocol is the timestamp based protocol.
-This protocol uses either system time or logical counter as a timestamp.
-Every transaction has a timestamp associated with it, and the ordering is determined by the age of the transaction.
-A transaction created at 0002 clock time would be older than all other transactions that come after it.

 3. **Validation based protocol**: The timestamp-ordering protocol ensures serializability(it is the classical concurrency scheme.
 It ensures that a schedule for executing concurrent transactions is equivalent to one that executes the transactions serially in some order) among transactions in their conflicting read and write operations.
 This is the responsibility of the protocol system that the conflicting pair of tasks should be executed according to the timestamp values of the transactions.

 ## Summary

 We learned about the Database Architecture.
 It includes Design Phases like Conceptual Design, Logical Design, Physical Design.
 Then we discussed about Database Storages, Database Backup, Database Transaction Handling.

-In the upcoming chapter we will start with Relational Database Management System(RDBMS).
+In the next chapter, we will start with the Relational Database Management System (RDBMS).